Welcome to Cedar and Beech classes

 The teachers in Year 6 are Miss Biggs and Mr Stewkesbury

-- This is what the children in Y6 will be learning in the spring term: Y6 Spring
+- This is what the children in Y6 were learning in the spring term: Y6 Spring

-- And this is what they were looking at last term: Y6 Curriculum Letter Autumn
+- And this is what they were looking at in Autumn: Y6 Curriculum Letter Autumn

 - This attachment will show you the Holly Park End of Year 6 Expectations

 - These are spellings which Y6 should know this year.

 Here is the timetable for Y6 Sats: KS2 SATs timetable 2018

 There are lots of pictures from Norfolk Lakes here.

 Our class reporter was Freya.
 She said: “We have been learning about business in Enabling Enterprise when we were building our own place of work.
 There were things like: pet spas, sweet shops, restaurants, go karting and many more.
 We’ve also been learning about motivational speeches like if your country is going into battle or you are fighting for your rights or something like that.
 With Mr Hogan we’ve been doing African drumming which is very fun and our main rhythm we go along to is cheese-and-onion-peanut-butter.
 With Mrs Pelham we’ve been studying the book Treasure Island which is about pirates.
 In maths we’ve been doing various things such as: fractions, prodigy and many others.
 There are many other things that we’ve been doing this week but that would go on forever.”

 Our class reporter is Piotr.
 He said: “This week we have been learning about WW2, we were drawing timelines, we had Chromebooks to help us.
 Mostly we were doing maths – one in the morning and one in the afternoon.
 In the morning we were learning about radius, diameter and circumference and in the afternoon half of our class were doing prodigy and the other calculating practice.”